streamr-dev/examples/Tutorials/mqtt/README.md

 ```shell
 $ npm i -g streamr-broker@31.0.1
 ```

+This tutorial uses Broker node version `31.0.1` but always use the latest stable version when possible.

 ### Initial Broker node setup
 Before the Broker node can be started its configuration files need to be created using the following command: